Spain: Religion

 Roman Catholicism, which has a long history in Spain, remains the dominant religion.
 Although it no longer has official status by law, in all public schools in Spain students have to choose either a religion or ethics class.
 Catholicism is the religion most commonly taught, although the teaching of Islam, Judaism, and evangelical Christianity is also recognised in law.
 Recent polls and surveys suggest that around 30% of the Spanish population is irreligious.

 The Spanish constitution enshrines secularism in governance, as well as freedom of religion or belief for all, saying that no religion should have a "state character", while allowing for the state to "cooperate" with religious groups.
 Protestant churches have about 1,200,000 members.
 There are about 105,000 Jehovah's Witnesses.
 The Church of Jesus Christ of Latter-day Saints has approximately 46,000 adherents in 133 congregations.

-According to the Spanish Center for Sociological Research (CIS), 36.6% of Spaniards are non-practicing Catholics, 18.8% are practicing Catholics, 3.6% are followers of other faiths (including Islam, Protestant Christianity, Judaism, Buddhism, Hinduism etc.), and 39% are non-believers, these being: atheists (15.8%), indifferent or no religion (12%), or agnostics (11.2%), as of April 2025.

-Most Spaniards do not participate regularly in weekly religious worship.
-A July 2021 study shows that of the Spaniards who identify themselves as religious, 36% never attend Mass, 20.8% barely ever attend Mass, 19% attend Mass a few times a year, 6.8% two or three times per month, 13.4% every Sunday and holidays, and 2.9% multiple times per week.
-According to a 2021 survey that measures degrees of commitment, those who go to church several times a year are 17.3% of the total population; those who go several times a month, 9.3%; those who go every Sunday and all holy days of obligation, 14.9%; and those who go several times a week, 4.3%.
+A 2019 study made by the Union of Islamic Communities of Spain demonstrated that there were more than 2,100,000 inhabitants of Muslim background living in Spain, accounting for 4–5% of the population of Spain.
+The vast majority was composed of immigrants and descendants originating from the Maghreb, especially Morocco, and other African countries.
+More than 879,000 (42%) of them had Spanish nationality.

 Judaism was practically non-existent in Spain from the 1492 expulsion until the 19th century, when Jews were again permitted to enter the country.
 Currently, there are around 62,000 Jews in Spain, or 0.14% of the total population.